gisailor/CybersecurityProject-/README.md

 (Non static host machine IP address must be verified prior to each connection attempt.)

-Machines within the network can only be accessed by the jumb box VM.
+Machines within the network can only be accessed by the jump box VM.
 The jump box also has access to the ELKstack VM via the interal ip 10.1.0.4

 A summary of the access policies in place can be found in the table below.